 Sounds good, looks cool on a t-shirt, but how do you translate this into a way to roll-out new products?
 How do you truly evolve the portfolio of your company and sustain this change such that it impacts the core of your enterprise solution set?

-Over the past five years, the concept of Scaled Agile Framework(SAFe) has been employed extensively development and product teams to harmonize the building and release of software products.
+Over the past decade, the concept of Scaled Agile Framework(SAFe) has been employed extensively development and product teams to harmonize the building and release of software products.
 The folks at Spotify tweaked this concept and strategy to support greater team autonomy and product innovation with the goal of releasing products and features faster.